jakewantulok/iot/README.md

 int marioSeq[] = {8,8,4,8,4,4,4,  4};
 ```

-The key to getting your tune working correctly is to make sure `melody[]` & `melody[]` are equal in size.
+The key to getting your tune working correctly is to make sure `melody[]` & `melodySeq[]` are equal in size.
 It's also important to replace `X` with the number of notes in your tune.
 I added this `X` for the Particle IDE to remind you. :)

 #### Additional Notes: